estubmo/coolify-docs/api/authentication.md

 You will see the token once, so make sure to copy it and store it in a safe place.
 :::

+## Scope
+The token will only be able to access resources that are owned by the team that the token is scoped to.

 </template>
 <template #right>